How Many VA Loans Can You Have?

 Debt-to-Income Considerations

 Your debt-to-income ratio includes all your monthly debt obligations.
 If you're keeping a home as a rental, that mortgage payment counts as debt even if you have a tenant paying rent.
 Lenders will evaluate whether you can afford both payments based on your income.
+Working with lenders experienced in VA loans can help you navigate this successfully.

 Common Scenarios for Multiple VA Loans